 Most symptomatic tears (~60%) occur following a reported trauma, most often a lateral ankle sprain (60%) 2.
 However, injury may also occur slowly as a degenerative process without isolated episode 5.

-Symptoms can include pain, swelling, and erythema at the lateral ankle which worsens with activity or may be asymptomatic.
-Some tears occur following trauma, although there is a degenerative process which does not require an isolated episode.
+Symptoms can include pain, swelling, and erythema at the lateral ankle which worsens with activity.
 There is a suspected high rate of peroneal tendon injury in those with chronic ankle instability.
 There is also an association with systemic conditions e.g. rheumatoid arthritis, diabetes, or local steroid injection 1.

-As the peroneus brevis tendon sits between the peroneus longus tendon and the bony retromalleolar groove of the fibula it is at risk of a degenerative tear, particularly in dorsiflexion.
+The peroneus brevis tendon is positioned between the peroneus longus tendon and the retromalleolar groove of the fibula, likely predisposing it to injury from mechanical wear, particularly in dorsiflexion.

 Traumatic episodes and tendon dislocation can lead to degeneration.
 Other anatomical variants can predispose to injury: